Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Data collection, processing, and labeling

-\end{itemize} Such a meticulous filtering process conducted by the human experts ensured that the remaining images in the data set exclusively represented the facial images of the intended celebrities.
-Finally, the experts conducted a thorough examination of the remaining data to assess their usefulness.
-During this stage, the experts counted the number of images for each celebrity that remained in the data set after undergoing all the aforementioned processes.
-Individuals with less than 5 images remaining were excluded from the data set.
-This step was essential because a limited number of images would not provide sufficient data for effective training, validation, and testing in the face recognition task.
-Consequently, the data set size was further reduced to $5,246$ images.
-As a secondary consequence of this stage, the total number of celebrities in the data set decreased to $240$, but each one with a sufficient amount of data available.
+Finally, the experts conducted a thorough examination of the remaining images to assess their usefulness.
+During this stage, the experts counted the number of images for each identity that remained in the data set after undergoing all the aforementioned processes.
+Individuals with less than five remaining images were excluded.
+This step was essential because a limited number of images would not provide sufficient data for effective training, validation, and testing on the face recognition task.
+After this meticulous manual curation, the size of the data set was reduced to $5,246$ images and $240$ identities, but each had a sufficient amount of data available. \emph{These images constitute the curated MTF data set}.

-This process resulted in a substantial reduction from $117,114$ images to just $5,246$ images, accounting for only $4.47\%$ of the original data set.
-However, it ensured that the retained images guarantee the consistency and performance of the data set for AI training due to the higher image quality.
-This is empirically validated in Section~\ref{sec: results} across a variety of DL models across the chosen tasks.
-It is important to note that this filtering process is a clear advantage of our data set over other data sets such as Megaface, VGGFace2, and UMDFaces, which include a large number of systematically crawled internet images that can introduce significant noise during training.
+Although this manual curation resulted in a significant reduction in the number of images, it is important to note that this filtering process is a clear advantage over other data sets such as Megaface, VGGFace2, and UMDFaces, which include a large number of systematically crawled internet images that can introduce significant noise during training.

-The remaining images in the MTF data set underwent a final automated process to standardize their sizes with techniques similar to those used in previous data sets like LFW, WIDER FACE, and MALF.
-As a result, all images in the data set were resized to a uniform resolution of 1024 x 1024 pixels.